overbit/presentations/Teamcity & OctopusDeploy feature streams.md

 ### [ NOT DO THIS FOR PERF / PP / PROD / DR ] *Build Configurations* - Promote XX

-Convert Promote XX to Deploy by (if needed):
+Convert Promote XX to Deploy XX (if needed):

 - General settings
   - rename the step